Types

 This feature allows for fine-grained matching on specific types, while still maintaining the flexibility to use different aliases for the same underlying type.

-limitation: it is not possible to create aliases for Any, Void, List, or Method
+limitation: it is not possible to create aliases for Any, Type or Method

 Type constraints